 A Scottish friend, a Highlander, was unimpressed by California, except for Bodega Bay – having admired the way Alfred Hitchcock, his favourite director, used it as a backdrop in The Birds.
 But the best-known spot on the north coast is a graceful sand crescent slightly south of Bodega.
 It’s the one usually marked for attention in the bracing patter of pilots – as in, ‘This is your captain … approaching San Francisco airport … just below us … it’s another gorgeous day on Stinson Beach … and yes, some of those tiny specks are surfboards …’.

 ‘Why are there so few houses on the coast?’
-Scriba asked anyone who seemed likely to have the right answer, on her first visit to California from London.
-Not only did she fail to meet a single ocean-dweller among the people she worked with in San Francisco and Silicon Valley; she met no one who knew anyone who fit the description.
+I asked anyone who seemed likely to have the right answer, on my first visit to California from London.
+Not only did I fail to meet a single ocean-dweller among the people I worked with in San Francisco and Silicon Valley; I met no one who knew anyone who fit the description.

 The rough consensus was an explanation in two parts: (i) Cold: the ocean was frigid and the coast seldom got enough sun.
 Too often, it was shrouded in an icy mist known locally as ‘the fog’. (ii) Environmentalists: these had commendably gone to work early in the history of the state, drafting laws for protecting the seaside from development – fearing the ugly, overcrowded concrete sprawl common in coastal Europe and Asia.
 That made it hard to find Pacific property to rent or buy.

-A week’s rent for many neighbouring houses, we would soon find, was higher than Ms. Plant’s price for a whole month of occupying hers.
+A week’s rent for many neighbouring houses, we would soon find, was higher than the price set by our new landlords — Henry and Fritzi Humperdink — for a whole month of occupying theirs, the Villa Que Sera (see About).
 We might have checked on this sort of detail if we had been house-hunting under less pressure.
-We imputed far too much integrity to Ms. Plant from her frequent mentions of boards she served on; of her father’s high standards for running the building maintenance and construction business he had bequeathed to her; of her years of owning a patch of Stinson Beach where Senator Dianne Feinstein has a getaway mansion a few doors away, and a few months earlier, Eileen Donahoe, the U.S. ambassador to the United Nations Human Rights Council, had sold her three-bedroom house for $2.2 million.
+We imputed far too much integrity to members of a residential community in which Senator Dianne Feinstein had a getaway mansion, and a few months earlier, Eileen Donahoe, the U.S. ambassador to the United Nations Human Rights Council, had sold her three-bedroom house for $2.2 million.

-Ms. Plant told Scriba she wanted renters who would love her house as much as she did: that mattered to her more than money.
+The Humperdinks told me that they wanted renters who would love their house as much as they did: that this mattered to them more than money.

-Advocat, when he saw it, was just as keen on 297 Seadrift Road – even if it was not the Pacific Ocean but an artificial lagoon that we saw mere feet from a wall of picture windows.
-Instead of looking at neighbouring houses across a garden wall, there was blue water in-between.
+Advocat, when he came for a first look, was just as keen on the Villa Que Sera — even if it was not the Pacific Ocean but an a lagoon that we saw mere feet from a wall of picture windows.
+Instead of gazing at neighbouring houses across a garden wall, there was blue water in-between.
 We could hear waves crushing sand in a grand, calming rhythm on the shore less than two hundred yards away, in the other direction.

 Natural beauty was what had drawn each of us to California.
 Separately and together, we had lived on San Francisco Bay; in wooded inland valleys; on steep hilltops; in wine country; in high desert terrain; on the lip of Lake Tahoe in deep snow.